Optimal detection of weak positive latent dependence between two sequences of multiple tests: Introduction

 where the $\pi_k$ quantify the proportion of non-null tests in each study.
 The $F^0_k$ and $F^1_k$ can be viewed as mixtures of possibly different null and non-null distributions for different $j$.
-For each $k$, model~\eqref{eq:mixture} corresponds to a two-group mixture model for $T_{kj}$, which is common in the literature \citep{genovese2002operating,storey2003statistical,donoho2004higher,sun2007oracle,efron2010large}.
+For each $k$, model~\eqref{eq:mixture} corresponds to a two-group mixture model for $T_{kj}$, which is common in the literature \citep{donoho2004higher,efron2010large,genovese2002operating,storey2003statistical,sun2007oracle}.
 It will be assumed that the $T_{kj}$ are two-tailed test statistics and are thus stochastically larger when $I_{kj}=1$.
 Because the two sequences of tests arise from different studies, which typically are conducted on independent samples, it is assumed that $T_{1j}$ and $T_{2j}$ are independent conditional on the latent indicators $I_{1j}$ and $I_{2j}$.

 The goal of this paper is to test whether there are more features $j$ that are significant in both studies than would be expected by chance.
-Formally, if $\pr(I_{1j}=1,I_{2j}=1)=\epsilon$, the goal is to test
+Formally, if $\Pr(I_{1j}=1,I_{2j}=1)=\epsilon$, the goal is to test

-This is motivated by a study of genetic pleiotropy in 10 pediatric autoimmune diseases conducted by Hakonarson and colleagues at the Children's Hospital of Pennsylvania \citep{li2015genetic,li2015meta}.
-More details about the data can be found in Section~\ref{sec:data}.
-Testing~\eqref{eq:test} for each pair of diseases can identify autoimmune conditions with some degree of shared genetic architecture.
-Studying the genetic correlation between traits is becoming increasingly important and can lead to a better understanding of their etiologies.
+This is motivated by a study of genetic pleiotropy in 10 pediatric autoimmune diseases conducted by Hakonarson and colleagues at the Children's Hospital of Pennsylvania \citep{li2015meta,li2015genetic}.
+More details about the data can be found in Section~\ref{sec:application}.
+Testing~\eqref{eq:test} using genome-wide association study summary statistics from a pair of diseases can assess whether the two conditions have some degree of shared genetic architecture, which can lead to a better understanding of their etiologies.

 Several features make testing~\eqref{eq:test} difficult for existing methods.
 First, the $I_{kj}$ are not directly observed.
 Second, in genomics applications, non-null features are typically rare and have weak effect sizes.
 For example, only a relatively small proportion of the human genome is expected to be associated with a given phenotype, and then only weakly so.
 Finally, positive dependence between $I_{1j}$ and $I_{2j}$ can be very weak when it exists, because cross-study heterogeneity makes it unlikely that more than a handful of features will be simultaneously non-null in both of two independently conducted genomics studies, even if the studies are closely related.